marianmeres/pubsub/README.md

 unsubscribe('foo', console.log);
 unsubscribeAll('foo');

-// no-op as no subscription exists publish('foo', 'baz');
+// now this is a no-op as no subscription exists publish('foo', 'baz');
 ```